nanake/librist/README.md

 1. Simply do a `docker build` on the Dockerfile in the 'common' subdirectory

+# Install with HomeBrew on MacOS

+1. Assuming HomeBrew is already setup, enter "brew install librist" in a terminal.
+2. libRIST will be installed in /usr/local, except on Arm64-based Macs, where the root is /opt/homebrew.
+Make sure to have the bin folder (/usr/local/bin or /opt/homebrew/bin, respectively) in your PATH.

 # Support

 This project is partially funded by SipRadius LLC.